ontolex/morph/draft.md

 ### morph:Morph

 > ------
-> Class **morph:Morph** is a subclass of ontolex:LexicalEntry that represents a concrete primitive element of
+> Class **morph:Morph** is a subclass of ontolex:LexicalEntry that represents any element of morphological analysis below the word level.
-morphological analysis.
->

 > -------

-MP: morph:Morph can actually be not concrete - if used for an abstract morpheme, see below - and not primitive - if we use it for complex stems.
-Perhaps we can define it as "any element of morphological analysis below the word level"?

 Notes:
 - can carry `lexinfo:termElement` (for what?)
-- can consist of other morphs
+- can consist of other morphs [MP: not in the last version of the diagram; is that intended?]
 - the model is agnostic as to whether this represents a morpheme or one of its allomorphs, but as a lexical entry (MP: it might be confusing to have a class called "Morph" that can be used also for morphemes?)
 - grammaticalMeaning: glossing information associated with the morph
 - baseConstraint: (for affixes) contraints on the elements that this morph can be applied to
-- subclasses `ontolex:Affix`, RootMorph, StemMorph, TransfixMorph, SimulfixMorph, ZeroMorph

-> ----
-> DEPRECATED Class **morph:RootMorph** identifies morph:Morphs that constitute the  semantic nucleus  of a stem.
-A root morph cannot be further segmented and  is often not specified for a part of speech.
-> subClassOf: morph:Morph
->
-> ---

-> ---
-> DEPRECATED Class **morph:StemMorph** identifies  morph:Morphs to which inflectional  marking applies.
-> subClassOf: morph:Morph
->
-> ---

-> Note: we do not define affix (a bound segmental morph), but instead, `ontolex:Affix` is defined as a subclass of `morph:Morph`.
+- `ontolex:Affix` is defined as a subclass of `morph:Morph`.

->---
-> DEPRECATED Class **morph:TransfixMorph** is a discontinous `ontolex:Affix`
-> subClassOf: ontolex:Affix, morph:Morph
->
->  ---
-> ---
-> DEPRECATED Class **morph:SimulfixMorph**: A simulfix is a bound morph that entails a   change or replacement of vowels or consonants  (usually vowels) which changes the meaning of   a word, e.g.  eat  in past tense becomes  ate.
-> subClassOf: ontolex:Affix, morph:Morph
->
->  ---

-> ---
-> DEPRECATED Class **morph:ZeroMorph**: A morph that that corresponds to no overt   form,  i.e.  orthographic  or  phonetic  representation
-> subClassOf: ontolex:Affix, morph:Morph
->
+- other types of morph (roots, stems, transfix, etc.) are not defined in the module, but should be defined in Lexinfosubclasses `ontolex:Affix`

->  ---
+> --
 April 2022: morph subclasses deprecated and moved to [LexInfo](https://github.com/ontolex/lexinfo/pull/29).
 Note that lexinfo does not yet reference `morph:Morph`, but only `ontolex:Affix` and `ontolex:LexicalEntry`, but that should be changed when publishing OntoLex-Morph.
 Also note that the LexInfo definitions should be consolidated with those in this document.

 > ------